sinesiobittencourt/sinesiobittencourt/README.md

 ### Hi there 👋.
 My name is Sinesio Bittencourt and I love coding and contributing to open source.
 ### GDG Organizer | Specialist Linux System/SRE And Technology Evangelist

-- 🔭 I’m currently working on GCP with TERRAFORM, KUBERNETES, DOCKER and JENKINS.
+- 🔭 I’m currently working on GCP/AWS with TERRAFORM, KUBERNETES, DOCKER and JENKINS.
 Eventually, I work with GitLab-CI.
 - 👯 I’m looking to collaborate on open source as well any other projects written Python 3

 ### 📫 How to reach me?